 Upon further study, the FDA found that 22 out of the 25 most abundant compounds in kratom bind to the mu opioid receptor, which essentially makes them opioid agonists.
 While 7-HMG might be the main opioid-like substance in kratom that causes euphoria and addiction, it is likely not the only one.

-Can Kratom Kill You?
+Is Kratom Harmful and Can It Kill You?

 In a word, yes.
 Kratom can kill you.
 It is the FDA’s position that kratom is an addictive opioid, it can be abused, and it can cause serious health problems, including death.
 The FDA has been tracking deaths associated with kratom use over the past several years.
 Through academic research, poison control data, and events submitted to the FDA by the public, researchers have identified 44 confirmed deaths associated with kratom use.